cauvery-a/IBM_Hack_Challenge/README.md

 # IBM_Hack_Challenge
-Desktop application that performs Twitter sentiment analysis and suggests a playlist to elevate your mood.
+It is a desktop application that performs Twitter sentiment analysis and suggests a playlist to elevate your mood.